Diseases

 • Human infected/disease

-GAP: Data on the virulence of several B. suis biovars, B. neotomae, and B. microti for humans are fragmentary or do not exist.
+Data on the virulence for humans of brucellae other than B. melitensis, B. abortus, B. suis biovars 1-4 and B. canis are scarce or do not exist.

 • Vector cyclical/non-cyclical